phbuech/ema2wav/README.md

 ### Manual configuration

 Use this section, if you code the configuration file yourself (for example by modifying the config.json found in the project directory) and do not use the GUI to create the configuration.
-After manual configuration, you can run the conversion from the command line or import the converter as a module into your own python script (see below).
+After manual configuration, you can run the conversion from the command line or import the converter as a module into your own Python script (see below).

 * Edit configuration in the file `config.json` or create your own configuration file as json: